Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Mehdi El Khattabi, Shutterstock

 The Pembroke Sheltie is a mix between the Pembroke Welsh Corgi and the Shetland Sheepdog.
-It is a medium-sized dog that is extremely intelligent and can be overly protective.
-It’s also loving and likes to cuddle on the couch.
+They’re medium-sized dogs that are extremely intelligent and can be overly protective.
+They’re also loving and like to cuddle on the couch.

 13. Pembroke Welsh Corgi